Samsung/Universum/README.md

 # Project 'Universum'

-Universum project is a Python solution that simplifies SW project verification by integrating existing CI systems and provides additional functionality for CI.
+Universum integrates various CI systems and provides additional features, such as: customized downloading sources from VCS, running tests described in configuration file and reporting the results to code review systems.

 Full documentation can be found here: https://universum.readthedocs.io/

-TBD:
+Further versions of this README file should include:

-1. Add instrunctions on Universum development:
+1. Instructions for Universum developers:
+   * What to install
-   * What to install and set up environment
+   * How to set up
    * How to run tests
    * Minimal architecture overview
+2. Notification on mandatory code review for all commits to master
-2. Mention mandatory documenting of new features and code review
+3. Notification on mandatory documenting of the newly added features
-3. Describe CI, add links if possible
+3. Description of CI process, links to configurations/logs/build results/etc.
-4. Add direct links to community docs
+4. Direct links to the community docs